-Since its opening in 2003, ICN has always been ranked as one of the best airports in the world.
+Since opening in 2003, ICN has always been ranked as one of the best airports in the world.
 That there are eight Priority Pass lounges at ICN Terminal 1 and Concourse A reinforces its high ranking in my view.
 The three Priority Pass lounges in Terminal 2 will be covered separately.

 Several credit cards, including Citi Prestige and American Express Platinum, provide Priority Pass membership that includes free access to the Priority Pass worldwide network of over 1,000 lounges.
 Priority Pass memberships can also be purchased by visiting its website.
 With nearly six hours between flights, I decided to use my free lounge access for an early morning lounge crawl.

 The ICN Main Terminal has five Priority Pass lounges: one Asiana Business Class lounge, two Matina Lounges and two Sky Hub Lounges.
 The Korean Air Prestige Class Lounge in the Main Terminal is not a Priority Pass lounge, thank God.
 That lounge is crowded enough as is.

 Concourse A has three Priority Pass lounges: one Asiana Business Class lounge, one Sky Hub lounge, and one KAL/SkyTeam lounge.
 Other post about the lounge crawl and flight from ICN to Detroit, MI in Delta One 747 upper deck:

 Asiana Business Class Lounge

-All of the ICN Priority Pass lounges are above average Priority Pass lounges.
+All of the ICN Priority Pass lounges are above average for Priority Pass.
 The Asiana lounges are the best of the bunch.
 The Asiana lounge in the Main Terminal is located across from Gate 28.

 Seating and decor are comparable to a first class lounge.
-The lounge also has nice showers and massage chairs.
-The lounge hours are 5:00 – 00:00 daily.
+The lounge also has great showers and comfy massage chairs.
+The lounge hours are 05:00 – 00:00 daily.